 The role the rheumatologist plays in health care depends on several factors and needs.
 Typically the rheumatologist works with other physicians, sometimes acting as a consultant to advise another physician about a specific diagnosis and treatment plan.
 In other situations, the rheumatologist acts as a manager, relying upon the help of many skilled professionals including nurses, physical and occupational therapists, psychologists, and social workers.
 Teamwork is important, since musculoskeletal disorders are chronic.
 Health care professionals can help people with musculoskeletal diseases and their families cope with the changes the diseases cause in their lives.

-With the largest group of rheumatologists in the country, Hospital for Special Surgery is a world leader in the research and treatment of rheumatic disease.
+With the largest group of rheumatologists in the country, HSS is a world leader in the research and treatment of rheumatic disease.
 HSS embraces a philosophy of integrative care.
-Your rheumatologist will refer you, as needed, to our staff of expert orthopaedists, physical and occupational therapists, and psychological support services, as well as non-traditional health care providers.
+Your rheumatologist will refer you, as needed, to our staff of expert orthopedists, physical and occupational therapists, and psychological support services, as well as non-traditional health care providers.

 If appropriate, you may also choose to participate in one of our clinical trials, which provide you with early access to new medications under investigation.